HakkanShah/BuildMyCV/README.md

 BuildMyCV allows users to:

-- Create and customize resumes with ease
+- Create and customize resumes with intuitive form sections
-- Get AI-powered suggestions (via Gemini API) for better CV content
+- Get **context-aware AI-powered improvements** for personal summaries, work experience, and project descriptions
+- Live preview of your resume with multiple templates
-- Export as pdf and use resumes instantly — perfect for last-minute job applications
+- Export as PDF and use resumes instantly — perfect for last-minute job applications

 ---